SCALEFeedback: A Large-Scale Dataset of Synthetic Computer Science Assignments for LLM-generated Educational Feedback Research: Methods

-{\bf Naïve mimicry baseline. } As discussed in Related Work section, there is currently no algorithm in the literature that is designed to generate a synthetic dataset by one-to-one imitation from a real-world sensitive dataset.
-Therefore, we designed a \textit{Naïve mimicry} method to serve as the baseline, which simply replaced the above 4-step instructions in the mimicry prompt by a plain instruction: “\textit{Please try to generate a university assignment description (submission) by imitating the following assignment description (submission)}”, and removed the privacy gate schema.
-The choice of LLMs in synthetic data generation was the same as in the SAM generation.
+To validate this method, we designed a \textit{Naïve mimicry} baseline, which simply replaced the four-step instructions with a plain instruction: “\textit{Please try to generate a university assignment description (submission) by imitating the following assignment description (submission)}”, and removed the privacy gate schema.
+The choice of LLMs was the same as in the SAM generation.